 The Charlevoix region is an area shaped by a meteorite over 400 million years ago.
 It's known for its temperate climate, breathtaking beauty, excellent national parks and sightseeing opportunities.
 In the Charlevoix Region, you can hike, scale peaks, enjoy excellent dining opportunities in restaurants and relax.
 The area is also known for its excellent hospitality, so you can consider an overnight stay in one of the many hotels.

-Want a unique experience while you're there?
-Consider horse riding in Saint Paul Valley, where you'll enjoy immersion in the beautiful landscape.
+For a unique experience during your visit, consider horse riding in Saint Paul Valley, where you'll enjoy immersion in the beautiful landscape.
 This is an opportunity you can enjoy whether you're an experienced rider or a beginner.
-Riding a horse allows you to see Charlevoix from a unique perspective, and gives you an opportunity to make lasting memories.
+Riding a horse allows you to see Charlevoix from a unique perspective and gives you an opportunity to make lasting memories.

 How to Get Around Quebec City